 Add in the spices ( except the garam masala) and add in the tomatoes.

 Mix everything together and cover and cook for about 5 minutes on medium- low heat.

 The oil will once again float to the top when the dish is perfectly cooked.
 You may also let it cook longer to make a thicker curry.
-But to eat with fluffed up brown rice, you need some fingerlicking good curry.
+But to eat with fluffed up rice, you need some finger-licking good and runny sauce.